squidfunk/mkdocs-material/docs/setup/setting-up-navigation.md

 [:octicons-heart-fill-24:{: .tx-heart } Insiders only][11]{: .tx-insiders }

-When _sections_ are enabled, top-level sections are rendered as groups in the sidebar on big screens (but not when the sidebar is hidden).
-It can be enabled via `mkdocs.yml`:
+When _sections_ are enabled, top-level sections are rendered as groups in the sidebar for viewports above `1220px`, but remain as-is on mobile.
+They can also be enabled via `mkdocs.yml`:

 ``` yaml
 theme: